 Sticking to basics, the amount of heat a stove gives out is determined by how much wood is burned and for what period of time.

 So the physical size of the firebox determines the maximum heat output of the stove, for a particular period of time, when comparing one stove against another stove.

 Some manufacturers provide such figures as “3-6kW” or “5-7 kW”.
-In other words they provide a MAX output.
+In other words, they provide a minimum to maximum output.
 I quite like this as it at least shows you what top performance you will get if you come over all “Casey Jones” one evening (you’ll not even begin to understand unless you once had a black and white TV).

 If the external air temperature is zero degrees then then you will need about 1kW of heat for every 14 cubic metres of space in a house with average insulation and double glazing.

-In our example above, the room is fitted with average insulation so we divide the rooms volume by 15 and the kW requirement is shown to be 5.97.
-Now forget about kW and look how big the firebox is as this makes a lot more sense :)
+In our example above, the room is fitted with average insulation so we divide the rooms volume by 14 and the kW requirement is shown to be 6.4kW.

 Something else worth bearing in mind when thinking about what size wood burning stove to get is whether or not you want the stove to heat the room without any assistance.
 If you have a 2kW radiator in the room and it will “always be on” then that 7kW stove can be reduced down to a 5kW stove.
 Personally I think it best that the stove can work alone to heat the room so that the central heating can be turned off to save energy costs.
 But some people will treat the stove as “an aesthetic addition” and in this case one can take other heat input into account.